sboger/VirtualT-DevTerm/README.md

 # VirtualT-DevTerm
 VirtualT is a TRS-80 Model 100/102/200 emulator for ClockworkPi DevTerm

-Instructions for building on DevTerm-A06
+Instructions for building on DevTerm-A06 (and A04.
+Maybe.
+Needs testing.)

 * git clone https://github.com/sboger/VirtualT-DevTerm.git
 * cd VirtualT-DevTerm